Pingumaniac/Verification_of_Exocompilation/README.md

 git clone https://github.com/Pingumaniac/Verification_of_Exocompilation
 ```

-2. Run <name of Exo function>_pysmt.py.
+2. Open the Terminal and move to the corresponding folder for each Exo function.

+3. Run name_of_Exo_function_pysmt.py.
 ```
 python3 <name of Exo function>_pysmt.py.
 ```

-3. Then, you can check the output to see that I have done equivalence checking of original Exo function and transformed C function correctly.
+4. Then, you can check the output to see that I have done equivalence checking of original Exo function and transformed C function correctly.

 ## Future project ideas for further improvements